claranceJ/airbnb-clone-project/README.md

 A booking management system using AirBnb as a case study to give me practical experience in developing booking and management systems.

 # Goal.
-This goal of this project is to help me develope adequate knowledge and skills to implement any type of system(Prodev).
+This goal of this project is to help me develop adequate knowledge and skills to implement any type of system(Prodev).

 # Technologies Used.

     Frontend: React with TypeScript, Next.js for server-side rendering and static site generation, TailwindCSS for styling.
     Backend: Python, Django, and MySQL (for illustration purposes; the backend is not the primary focus).
-    Other Tools: Redux or Context API for state management, REST for API integration, Jest for testing.
+    Other Tools: Redux or Context API for state management, REST for API integration, and Jest for testing.

 # UI/UX Design Planning.
 The design goal is to have a good booking system that has a simple but lovely UI/UX that allows users to perform basic functionalities.